Fedihosting-Foundation-Forks/fep/feps/fep-fffd.md

 ## Summary

-A *proxy object* is an \[ActivityPub] object that is semantically identical to an entity on another, non-ActivityPub protocol.
+A *proxy object* is an \[ActivityPub] object that is semantically identical to another entity, which may exist on another, non-ActivityPub protocol.
 For example, an ActivityPub-to-Nostr bridge creates Actors and Notes that are proxies for Nostr users and notes.

-This document describes a data format to identify proxy objects and to describe the non-ActivityPub entities that they are equivalent to, with the intention that multi-protocol clients will automatically merge objects with their proxies, hiding the implementation details of bridges and cross-protocol publishing from users.
+This document describes a data format to identify proxy objects and to specify the ActivityPub and non-ActivityPub entities they are equivalent to, with the intention that multi-protocol clients will automatically merge objects with their proxies, hiding the implementation details of bridges and cross-protocol publishing from users.

 ## 1. Requirements